Khushbusaifi012/Weather_report/README.md

 "# Weather_report"

+🌦️Weather Report App:-
-🌦️Weather Report App A Django web application to check the current weather of any city using the OpenWeatherMap API.
+A Django web application to check the current weather of any city using the OpenWeatherMap API.

 🚀Features :-
 1.Get current temperature and weather description of any city.

 2.Displays weather Information dynamically.

 3.Clean and responsive UI.

 Tech Stack :-